Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon Vega Frontier Edition should in theory perform a little bit faster than the Radeon RX 6750 XT in general. (explain)
+Memory BandwidthThe Radeon Vega Frontier Edition, in theory, should be a little bit faster than the Radeon RX 6750 XT in general. (explain)

-Texel RateThe Radeon Vega Frontier Edition should be a little bit (more or less 3%) more effective at anisotropic filtering than the Radeon RX 6750 XT. (explain)
+Texel RateThe Radeon Vega Frontier Edition is a small bit (approximately 3%) more effective at AF than the Radeon RX 6750 XT. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon RX 6750 XT is a better choice, by far. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the Radeon RX 6750 XT is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison